dragonbane0/Dolphin-Zelda-Build-OLD-/README.md

-# Custom Dolphin Build that adds some features specifically intended to be used with Twilight Princess and Wind Waker (GCN)!
+# Custom Dolphin Build by Dragonbane

 See Dolphin Project: